 Auckland ‘s population was increasing.
 The first St Mary’s was built in Parnell in 1860 to meet the needs of people there.
 Close by was the Church of England Grammar School, established in 1855 (and headed by theologian-artist Dr John Kinder whose house remains) and an orphans’ home, begun in 1860.
-Its establishment had come about as the result of a dying mother’s plea to the Vicar and Dr Kenderdine, – “Who will look after my children?”
-Thus began the work now done by the ATWC – Anglican Trust for Women and Children.
+Its establishment had come about as the result of a dying mother’s plea to the vicar and Dr Kenderdine, “Who will look after my children?”
+Thus began the work now done by the Anglican Trust for Women and Children (ATWC).
 Auckland kept on growing.
-In 1863, a full time priest was appointed to the combined parish of Remuera and Epsom.
+In 1863, a full-time priest was appointed to the combined parish of Remuera and Epsom.
 Holy Sepulchre was established in 1865 to serve the western areas.
 Its first vicar was Benjamin Thornton Dudley, a former missionary in Melanesia.
-All Saints’, Ponsonby was established in 1867 to minister to those closer to the city.
+All Saints’ Ponsonby was established in 1867 to minister to those closer to the city.
 The country districts were a greater problem.
 It was difficult to sustain permanent clergy and so each city priest was given responsibility for a rural district.
-South of Auckland, the Land Wars had inhibited settlement.
+South of Auckland, the New Zealand Wars had inhibited settlement.
 Sadly, work among the Māori people came to a virtual standstill.
 The building of the Great South Road was a military exercise but it opened up the region to farm settlers.
-Vicesimus Lush moved from Howick in 1865 to look after the Inner Waikato area south of Papakura.
-Deeper into the interior, a priest was appointed to the Upper Waikato to make occasional visits to Hamilton and other centres.
+Vicesimus Lush moved from Howick in 1865 to look after the inner Waikato area south of Papakura.
+Deeper into the interior, a priest was appointed to the upper Waikato to make occasional visits to Hamilton and other centres.
 Bishop Selwyn returned to England in 1868.
 He left a diocese that seems remarkably small to us.
 Just a handful of parishes around Auckland and in some struggling country areas.

 BISHOP COWIE’S EPISCOPATE (1870-1902)

 As the city continued to grow, so too did the need for more social services.
 Mrs Cowie set up a home for unmarried mothers and their babies in 1884 and a children’s home, for those who were not eligible to be placed in the orphanage, in 1892.
-A Chaplain to Public Institutions (Auckland Hospital, Costley Home, the Jail and the Avondale Asylum) funded by income from the Selwyn Memorial Fund, was appointed in 1899.
+A chaplain to public institutions (Auckland Hospital, Costley Home, the prison and the Avondale asylum) funded by income from the Selwyn Memorial Fund, was appointed in 1899.
 The Mission to Streets and Lanes was founded in 1894.
 This eventually became the Order of the Good Shepherd, a women’s religious order, in 1905.
 The first Seamen’s Mission was begun, and the Girls’ Friendly Society established.
 The Bishop actively supported the new Blind Institute.

 BISHOPS NELIGAN (1903-10) and CROSSLEY (1911-13)